SomeWeekendReading/someweekendreading.github.io/_posts/2024-11-15-no-twitter-no-more.md

 <img src="{{ site.baseurl }}/images/icon-two-tone-twitter-not.png" width="400" height="400" alt="No Twitter, no more." title="No Twitter, no more." style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
 <img src="{{ site.baseurl }}/images/2024-11-15-no-twitter-no-more-twitter.jpg" width="400" height="365" alt="No Twitter, No More" title="No Twitter, No More" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
+Here on this Crummy Little Blog that Nobody Reads (CLBTNR), readers with an eye for detail &ndash;
-Readers with an eye for detail, should there be any, will have noticed a change to the icons in the navigation bar at the top of every page.
+should there be any &ndash; will have noticed a change to the icons in the navigation bar at the top of every page.
 The Twitter link is now as shown here, with the universal slash-circle "No" drawn over it in red.

 It now hyperlinks to nowhere.